How do I get on-site sales consultants to actually work with me?

 Judgment —

 Be useful to them before you try to be memorable.
-Reps don't route deals to agents they 'like' — they route them to the agents who make their job easier.
+On-site sales consultants don't route deals to agents they 'like' — they route them to the agents who make their job easier.
 Lead with usefulness, not charm, and let it compound at your two or three core communities.

 Reality —

-The on-site rep meets a stream of agents, and most overpromise, bend the registration rules, or disappear.
+The on-site sales consultant meets a stream of agents, and most overpromise, bend the registration rules, or disappear.
 What actually earns their trust is boringly practical: you register cleanly on the first visit, you bring buyers who are genuinely ready, you follow their process, and you never ask them for something outrageous.
-Read how each rep operates — some want it fast and bottom-line, some want a real conversation first — and meet them there without pretending to be someone you're not.
-Builders and their reps are partners; the whole thing is built on reducing friction, not on being the friendliest agent in the room.
+Read how each one operates — some want it fast and bottom-line, some want a real conversation first — and meet them there without pretending to be someone you're not.
+Builders and their consultants are partners; the whole thing is built on reducing friction, not on being the friendliest agent in the room.

 Cost —